 The Economic Vitality Element serves as a blueprint for many of the city’s policies and partnerships that enhance quality of life and attract businesses and entrepreneurs.

-The second draft of the Economic Vitality element is available for review.
+The final draft of the Economic Vitality element is available for review.
 This draft incorporates feedback received from stakeholders, the community, Boards and Commissions, and City Council on Draft 2.
 The final draft has also been updated to incorporate additional feedback from staff and the Planning Commission.
 More detail and explanation of changes for the final draft can be found in the policy guide.

 Questions, comments, feedback?
 You can reach our team at Redmond2050@redmond.gov.

 City Council will then begin its final review in the Fall, with adoption tentatively scheduled for December 2023.